SHOP

 Frequently asked questions about penalty points

-Do points on your license affect insurance?
+Do points on your licence affect insurance?

 Do you have to declare points after five years?